THE LEONARD LAITY STOATE CHARITABLE TRUST

 Allowing time for the meeting minutes to be circulated and approved, applicants will normally be notified of the results of the meeting about a week to 10 days afterwards.
 Assuming success, if the award is for a project it will probably be conditional upon and payable when the remainder of the funds have been raised and the project/work commences.
 Payment of unconditional awards will be spread over the next 6 months to match our anticipated income.

 If rejected, please do not reapply for at least a year from your previous application.
-As grants are normally paid on a one-off basis, successful beneficiaries should wait a minimum of two years after the award before reapplying.
+As grants are normally paid on a one-off basis, successful beneficiaries should wait a minimum of two years from the date of their original application (or one year from payment of grant if later) before reapplying.
 Even then we cannot guarantee future applications will be successful.
 This is simply down to the wealth of good causes in the area, and we do not want to spread ourselves too thinly.
 A further application will not be successful where a beneficiary has failed to provide a report or feedback following a grant when requested to do so.

 Finally, please note that we do not consent to our contact details being used to supply newsletters and other promotional material.
 One newsletter or report to follow up a grant is fine – in fact we shall usually ask for this – but not on a regular basis please.